 Because families don't struggle with a lack of doctors; they struggle with follow-through.

 Most people don't realize they've become the primary caregiver until they already are.
 It starts with something small; a ride to an appointment, a call from a pharmacy, a new portal login.
-Then it turns into dozens of open loops you're quietly managing in the background.
+Then it turns into dozens of loose ends you're quietly managing in the background.

 Appointments.
 Referrals.
 Paperwork.
 Home services.
 Meals.
 Transportation.
 Updates for siblings and relatives.
 Plans that sound reasonable in the exam room, then fall apart at home because no one has the time to execute them.